Need a course permit?

 - PHYS 194 – College Physics 2 (algebra-based physics): spring and summer.
 No sections are offered in the fall.
 Limited sections are offered in the summer depending on teaching staff availability.

 - PHYS 191 – University Physics 1 (calculus-based physics): fall, spring, and summer.
 No sections are offered in the winter.
-Limited sections (typically only one) are offered in the spring and summer depending on teaching staff availability.
+Limited sections are offered in the spring and summer depending on teaching staff availability.

-- PHYS 180 – Astronomy for Everyone (general education natural science course): offered at least once as an in-person course in either fall or spring.
-Online-only sections offered in the winter and summer semesters.
-Assume high-school level math knowledge (unit conversions, basic algebra, and scientific notation).
+- PHYS 180 – Astronomy for Everyone (general education natural science course): typically offered fall and spring as an in-person course.
+Asynchronous online sections are offered in the winter and summer terms.
+Assumes high-school level math (unit conversions, basic algebra, and scientific notation).